dudenotready/CodeSite/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## This is a Test Branch!

-The pourppose for this project is to show my ability to make a website using only code
+The purpose for this project is to show my ability to make a website using only code